René de Marmande: Pre-war career

-René de Marmande was one of the organizers of a protest against the visit of Tsar Nicholas II to Paris in July 1909.
+Marmande was one of the organizers of a protest against the visit of Tsar Nicholas II to Paris in July 1909.

 In October 1909 he was involved in the protests over the execution of Francesc Ferrer i Guàrdia in Spain.

-He belonged to the "Unparliamentary Revolutionary Committee" from February to May 1910.
+He belonged to the Unparliamentary Revolutionary Committee from February to May 1910.

 In 1912 Marmande was one of the leaders of the campaign to release Emile Rousset, and was secretary of the committee for this purpose.

 He was one of the signatories of the poster A bas Biribi, which denounced the Algerian military prisons and demanded justice for Rousset.
 The signatories were persecuted for incitement to murder and disobedience, but were acquitted at their trial of 4–5 July 1910.
 He went to Algeria for the CDS to investigate conditions, and brought back much of the evidence used in Rousset's defense, but his expense accounts were challenged and he resigned from the CDS.

 World War I and later

-René de Marmande was entered on the Carnet B police list of anti-military activists.
+Marmande was entered on the Carnet B police list of anti-military activists.

 During World War I (1914–18) he was mobilized in March 1916 to the 13th artillery regiment, but was discharged due to myopia.